Coronavirus (COVID-19) Preparedness Information

 Can my spouse/family member/friend/caregiver come with me to the clinic?

 Yes, for most appointments visitors are permitted.
 You may read our complete visitor policy here.
 If you have questions, please call the clinic ahead of time and ask for updated information on visitation.

 Can my child come with me to the clinic?

-Children under 16 are not permitted to accompany patients to appointments.
-Children are only permitted in the practices if he/she is the patient.
+Children under 14 are not permitted to accompany patients to appointments.
+Children are only permitted in the practices if they are the patient.
 While we understand this may pose an inconvenience, this restriction is intended for the child’s safety and wellbeing.

 Am I required to sit in the waiting area until my appointment?